 Video (2 min.): people can be like garbage trucks.

-If each of us would refrain from commenting on one negative thought each day, we could begin to make the world a little better.
+If each of us would refrain from commenting on one negative thought each day, we could begin to do some spring cleaning and make the world a little better.

 Welcome Spring by Taking Responsibility to Reduce Negativity